 And another basic example of results re-ranking is as follows:

 If 40% of users who search for “laptops” purchase one model and 22% purchase another model, it would make sense to re-rank the first laptop higher (perhaps in one of the first few positions) and the second laptop closely following.
 Other laptops that users don’t frequently purchase should be moved down in the search results.

 Great re-ranking systems, however, don’t only re-rank exact-match product results.
 They also re-rank attractive products that users are likely to purchase.

-Take a look at these results for “baby carrots” on Amazon for example:
+Take a look at these results for “cotton pads” on SEPHORA for example:

-Although “hummus” was not part of the search query, Amazon knows their users frequently purchase hummus along with baby carrots, so they’ve included it in the results.
-But that’s not all.
+Although “cleansing sheets” and “exfoliating wipes” are not part of the search query, SEPHORA knows their users frequently purchase them along with or instead of cotton pads.
+So, they’ve included them in the results pages.